itiligent/TrueNas-Tricks/README.md

 TrueNAS middleware can be limited when sending large email reports. `smart-report.py` works around this by creating comprehensive disk health reports from `smartctl` output and sending them via Python using the TrueNAS API.

-The included companion script, `smart-report-api-key-setup.sh`, helps install a GUI-generated TrueNAS API key into:
+The included companion script, `smart-report-api-key-setup.sh`, helps install a GUI-generated TrueNAS API key that the python script will call.

+## 💾 External USB Mount Helper

+`external-usb.sh` is an interactive Bash utility for safely mounting and unmounting external USB storage devices on TrueNAS.

+The script automatically detects connected USB partitions, presents them in a device selection menu, and mounts the chosen device to a fixed mountpoint (`/mnt/external`) with shared read/write access enabled.
+The script also sets compatible permissions and ownership settings for data on the external USB mountpoint to allow for easy compatibiltiy between TrueNAS and any other Linux host.